lifchrs/CUDA-Flash-Attention/report.md

 In order to implement this algorithm in CUDA, we exploited the embarrassing parallelism across heads and batches by making our grid includes the number of heads and batch size as dimensions.
 This leaves each block having to handle $T_r$ (the number of tiles that span $Q$) tiles of computation.
 Then, we create a thread to handle each row of the tile.
 This allows each thread to work on building a row of $O_i$ independently and requires synchronization only when moving to the next block to make sure that all threads have finished with the memory in SRAM before it is replaced.
 This worked quite well, but we saw one further area of optimization - to have each block handle only one tile, by adding $T_r$ as the third dimension of the grid.
 This way, we add another dimension of parallelization that leads to each thread only needing to tend to exactly one row of the output matrix.

 This strategy explicitly ties our launch parameters to our problem size.
-Specifically, our grid dim is $(\textit{Batch Size}, \textit{Num Heads}, T_r)$ and our block dim is $B_r$.
+Specifically, our grid dim is $(\text{batch\_size}, \text{num\_heads}, T_r)$ and our block dim is $B_r$.
 The main area for further improvements would be to allocate more threads per block to assist with matrix multiply, however, we did not have enough time to get cutlass working (which uses all threads in the block to perform the matrix multiply) or to implement a more parallel version of matrix multiply.

 ## Scaling results